timescale/docs.timescale.com-content/creating-hypertables.md

 SELECT create_hypertable('conditions', 'time', 'location', 4);
 ```

+>ttt The 'time' column used in the `create_hypertable` function supports
+timestamp, date, or integer types, so you can use a parameter that is not
+explicitly time-based, as long as it can increment.
+For example, a
+monotonically increasing id would work.

 ### Inserting & Querying [](inserting-querying)
 Inserting data into the hypertable is done via normal SQL `INSERT` commands,
 e.g. using millisecond timestamps: